 Packing and Storing Tips

-As you take your items to the storage facility, you should have them all labeled and neatly stacked, but without making a tower of it all.
-Also, don’t leave your items in storage for a longer time than is necessary.
+As you take your items to the storage facility, ensure they are all labeled and neatly stacked, but without creating a tower of them.
+Also, avoid leaving your items in storage for longer than necessary.
 That would just be a waste of your hard-earned money.
-It may be better if you were to either move into a house where space is of a premium or finally make a decision to give up your items either through a tag sale or donating them to a family in need.
+It may be better if you were to either move into a house where space is at a premium or finally make a decision to give up your items, either through a tag sale or donating them to a family in need.

 Facts and Statistics